|

 from the prison-house of death.

-Jesus die to provide the fine, a perfect human life that will
+only did Jesus die to provide the fine, a perfect human life that

-Isaiah anticipated Jesus’ suffering.
-"He is despised and
+Prophet Isaiah anticipated Jesus’ suffering: “He is despised and

 rejected of men; a man of sorrows acquainted with grief....
 Surely